ohnosequences/gener8bundle/README.md

 Now, let's assume that you have this fat jar saved in the `dist.jar` local file.

+> @marina-manrique: It's not clear to me where or how I can get this fat jar, in this example it's clear because it's written `s3://releases.era7.com/ohnosequences/statika-distributions_2.10/0.7.0/statika-distributions_2.10-0.7.0-fat.jar` but in general it is not.
+I don't know either how to use this command for getting the metadata ` ohnosequences.statika.distributions.AmazonLinux.metadata.artifactUrl`

-> Alternatively, check out distribution's [github releases page](https://github.com/ohnosequences/statika-distributions/releases/v0.7.0) — it may also contain this jar attached to the release, so that you don't need to search for it's address.
+> Alternatively, check out distribution's [github releases page](https://github.com/ohnosequences/statika-distributions/releases/v0.7.0) — it may also contain this jar attached to the release, so that you don't need to search for its address.

 #### Apply command

+> I'm missing the option on applying bundles to spot requests, also the instance storage (this is already discussed with @eparejatobes)

 The last thing that we need is a file of format